Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Introduction

 The OReP2HS typically comprises photovoltaic (PV) plants, wind turbines (WTs), ELs, and a battery energy storage system (BESS) \cite{abdin2015solar}.
 Alternating current (AC) paradigms are often preferred due to the immature market for direct current (DC) grid equipment \cite{he2020review,gallardo2022assessing}.
-In the off-grid mode, at least one component in the OReP2HS must operate under grid-forming control (such as V/F droop and virtual synchronous generator control) to provide frequency and voltage references and regulate them through transient power support and short-term energy balance regulation.
+In the off-grid mode, at least one component in the OReP2HS must operate under grid-forming control (such as voltage/frequency droop and virtual synchronous generator control) to provide frequency and voltage references and regulate them through transient power support and short-term energy balance regulation.
 However, the development of grid-forming capabilities for WTs, PVs, and ELs is still in the experimental stage \cite{pawar2021gridFormingControl,tavakoli2023gridFormingControlALE,qi2021gridFormingControlWT}.
-Using BESS as the grid-forming component appears to be the most feasible solution \cite{zhao2021controlGFMBESS,zuo2021performanceGFMBESS}, but poses challenges in balancing economy and safety.
+Using BESS as the grid-forming component appears to be the most feasible solution \cite{zhao2021controlGFMBESS,zuo2021performanceGFMBESS}, but poses challenges in determining its configuration.

-First, if the imbalanced power exceeds the limits of the grid-forming BESS, the OReP2HS loses its frequency and voltage references, leading to instantaneous instability \cite{dysko2020testingCharateristicGFM,gerini2022optimalGFM}.
-A large BESS capacity and a high charging/discharging rate enhance stability but also increase investment costs.
-Therefore, finding the optimal trade-off between economy and stability is crucial for sizing the BESS in an OReP2HS.
-Second, ELs have a wide load range and low-latency response capability \cite{qiu2023extended}.
-A proper design of a controller that enables efficient electrolytic load regulation is essential for reducing BESS capacity requirements and, consequently, the levelized cost of hydrogen (LCOH).
+First, the grid-forming capability of OReP2HSs inherently involves fast transient dynamics that cannot be captured by existing low-resolution models using 5-minute or hourly time steps~\cite{dysko2020testingCharateristicGFM,gerini2022optimalGFM}. {Although BESS sizing based on such low-resolution models can achieve power balance at discrete time points, it may fail to satisfy transient stability requirements, since the intra-interval dynamics of frequency and voltage are not represented.
+This omission can lead to an underestimation of the BESS capacity required to provide reliable grid-forming support, thereby compromising system operational stability.
+To address this, a high-resolution simulation model and an energy management system (EMS) capable of capturing and regulating transient behaviors are essential for determining the minimum BESS size that ensures frequency and voltage stability while minimizing investment costs.}

+Second, ELs offer a wide operating range and near-second-level response capability \cite{qiu2023extended}.
+An appropriately designed EMS that coordinates PV, WTs, BESS, and ELs to achieve second-level source-load power balancing can significantly reduce the required BESS capacity, thereby enhancing the overall economic viability of OReP2HS.
+However, such an EMS must span multiple timescales from grid-forming control and second-level EL load adjustment to intra-day/day-ahead scheduling, that are lacking in existing studies.